athapliyal/OffersManagement.UI/README.md

 ### Good to have
 - Animation libraries
+- Responsiveness
+- Animation example

-### Pending stuff
+### Pending stuff (in order of importance)
 - Authentication using http-only cookies on UI and API
-- Animation example
-- Responsiveness
-- Host React project on Azure
-- Presentation slides
 - Infinite scroll
+- Nested Routing
+- Component library list
 - Husky pre-push hook for tests and linting
 - Read about security against XSS and CSRF attacks
+- React App and API to Azure as CI/CD
+- Translation management tool and Figma